RealityStop/Bolt.Addons.Community/README.md

 ---

 ## 📦 What's Included?
-Extending missing language concepts and providing fundamental utilities for your graphs.
+We include a multitude of assets, nodes, and tooling to extend missing language concepts and provide fundamental utilities and extensions for graphs.
+Here is what you will find:

 ### 📦 Node Library